DriveMoE: Mixture-of-Experts for Vision-Language-Action Model in End-to-End Autonomous Driving: Abstract

 \section{Abstract}

-End-to-end autonomous driving (E2E-AD) demands effective processing of multi-view sensory data and robust handling of diverse and complex driving scenarios, particularly rare maneuvers such as aggressive turns.
-Recent success of Mixture-of-Experts (MoE) architecture in Large Language Models (LLMs) demonstrates that specialization of parameters enables strong scalability.
-In this work, we propose \textbf{\textit{DriveMoE}}, a novel MoE-based E2E-AD framework, with a \textbf{\textit{Scene-Specialized Vision MoE}} and a \textbf{\textit{Skill-Specialized Action MoE}}.
-DriveMoE is built upon our $\pi_0$ Vision-Language-Action (VLA) baseline (originally from the embodied AI field), called \textbf{\textit{Drive-$\pi_0$}}.
-Specifically, we add Vision MoE to Drive-$\pi_0$ by training a router to select relevant cameras according to the driving context dynamically.
-This design mirrors human driving cognition, where drivers selectively attend to crucial visual cues rather than exhaustively processing all visual information.
-In addition, we add Action MoE by training another router to activate specialized expert modules for different driving behaviors.
-Through explicit behavioral specialization, DriveMoE is able to handle diverse scenarios without suffering from modes averaging like existing models.
-In Bench2Drive closed-loop evaluation experiments, DriveMoE achieves state-of-the-art (SOTA) performance, demonstrating the effectiveness of combining vision and action MoE in autonomous driving tasks. \textbf{\textit{We will release our code and models of DriveMoE and Drive-$\pi_0$}}.
+End-to-end autonomous driving (E2E-AD) demands effective processing of multi-view sensor data and robust handling of diverse and complex driving scenarios, particularly rare maneuvers such as aggressive turns.
+The recent success of the Mixture-of-Experts (MoE) architectures in Large Language Models (LLMs) demonstrates that expert specialization enables strong scalability.
+In this work, we propose \textbf{DriveMoE}, a novel MoE-based E2E-AD framework, with a \textbf{Scene-Specialized Vision MoE} and a \textbf{Skill-Specialized Action MoE}.
+First, we introduce \textbf{Drive-$\boldsymbol{\pi}_{\boldsymbol{0}}$}, a Vision-Language-Action (VLA) baseline adapted from Embodied AI for autonomous driving, which serves as the foundation model for DriveMoE.
+Building on this, we strengthen perception through a carefully designed Vision MoE, where a router adaptively selects context-relevant camera views.
+This mechanism is inspired by human driving cognition, in which attention is directed to key visual cues rather than to all sensory inputs simultaneously.
+Beyond perception, we introduce an Action MoE that augments the framework by training a router to activate specialized expert modules tailored to distinct driving behaviors.
+Within the Action MoE, we implement two distinct styles(Token-level Router and Trajectory-level Router) and extensively explore their applicability in autonomous driving.
+In Bench2Drive closed-loop evaluations, DriveMoE demonstrates robust performance across diverse driving scenarios, alleviates the mode-averaging effect that limits existing models, and achieves state-of-the-art results with significant improvements over Drive-$\boldsymbol{\pi}_{\boldsymbol{0}}$.